By Barbara Unger, Unger Consulting Inc.

 It would be reasonable for corporate auditors, and those who consult in this area, to be aware of this requirement and ensure that their sites, CMOs, and others are aware of these requirements.

 I am sure we will be hearing more from the EMA on this topic, and the FDA may also implement additional requirements beyond those already in place.
-This is a fluid situation that the industry will be dealing with for a while.
+This is a fluid situation that the industry will be dealing with for a while, and I anticipate ongoing revisions and additions to these questions and answers as the knowledge and information evolves.

 About The Author: